YiDaoJ/real-world-vue/README.md

 - [ ] default value for radio group
 - [ ] error message for fields
 - [ ] validate input value
-  - [ ] TO FIX: when all input fields are empty, data shouldnt be sent to mock server via clicking submit
+  - [ ] TO FIX: when all input fields are empty, data shouldnt be sent to mock server via clicking submit1
 - [ ] move generating id to mock server
-- [ ] abc
-- ???